marshall7m/terraform-aws-infrastructure-live-ci/README.md

 10. When a voter approves/rejects a deployment, the Lambda Function referenced as `approval_response` will update the records approval or rejection count.
 Once the minimum approval count is met, the Lambda Function will send a task success token back to the associated Step Function execution.

 11. Based on which minimum approval count is met, the `Approval Results` Step Function task will conditionally choose which downstream task to run next.
 If the rejection count is met, the `Reject` task will be run and the Step Function execution will be finished.
-If the approval count is met, the `terra_run` ECS task will run the record's associated `deploy_command`.
+If the approval count is met, the `terra_run` ECS task will run the record's associated `apply_command`.
 This Terraform apply output will be displayed within the CloudWatch logs for users to see what resources were created, modified, and/or deleted.
 If the deployment created new provider resources, the task will update the record's associated `new_resources` attribute with the new provider resource addresses that were created.
 The "Rollback New Provider Resources" section below will explain how the `new_resources` attribute will be used.

 11. After every Step Function execution, a Cloudwatch event rule will invoke the `trigger_sf` Lambda Function mentioned in step #7.
 The Lambda Function will update the Step Function execution's associated metadb record status with the Step Function execution status.
 If the `Success` task of the Step Function was successful, the updated status will be `succeeded` and if the `Reject` task was successful, the updated status will be `failed`.